kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

 - Make text effects drawing reusable
 - Convert as many hardcoded assets to strings and use asset_get_index() on them.
 - Establish that textColor `undefined` means to use the default dialogue font.
 Update all dialogues to leverage this.
+- Try to replace scroll positioning with the TextScroller module
+- Try to extract choice management to a struct that can be used by the object as a vector of composition

 ## Research and Needs Work
 - How could I handle JSON-driven dialogue workflow while also allowing for running full GML scripts?